univention/univention-corporate-server/management/univention-web/docs/development_of_dojo_based_web_interfaces.md

 ## UMC - Univention Management Console (/var/www/univention/management)

-The UMC is the web interface for the management of an UCS system.
+The UMC is the web interface for the management of a UCS system.

 The frontend of the UMC consists of two parts, the UMC itself and UMC modules:
-- The UMC itself - A web interfaces acting as the shell/host for loading and displaying UMC modules
+- The UMC itself - A web interface acting as the shell/host for loading and displaying UMC modules
 - UMC modules - JavaScript modules that can be loaded by the UMC and provide all the business functionality.

 For an architecture overview of the UMC you can read [Architecture documentation](https://docs.software-univention.de/architecture/5.0/en/services/umc.html#).